Wireless security: Black holing

 Black holing is one possible way of stopping a DoS attack.
 This is a situation where we drop all IP packets from an attacker.
 This is not a very good long-term strategy because attackers can change their source address very quickly.

 This may have negative effects if done automatically.
 An attacker could knowingly spoof attack packets with the IP address of a corporate partner.
 Automated defenses could block legitimate traffic from that partner and cause additional problems.

 Validating the handshake

 Validating the handshake involves creating false opens, and not setting aside resources until the sender acknowledges.
 Some firewalls address SYN floods by pre-validating the TCP handshake.
 This is done by creating false opens.
 Whenever a SYN segment arrives, the firewall sends back a SYN/ACK segment, without passing the SYN segment on to the target server.

 Only when the firewall gets back an ACK, which would happen only in a legitimate connection, would the firewall send the original SYN segment on to the server for which it was originally intended.
-The firewall doesn't set aside resources for a connection when a SYN segment arrives, so handling a large number of false SYN segments is only a small burden.
+The firewall does not set aside resources for a connection when a SYN segment arrives, so handling a large number of false SYN segments is only a small burden.